marcoonroad/hieroglyphs/README.md

 planned as well.
 Currently, the following things are implemented now:

 - [x] Importing/exporting encrypted private key (by now using ARC4).
+- [x] Public Key serialization+validation (to share and receive such key for verification).
 - [ ] Built-in one-time invariant protected by a blacklist of used private keys.
 - [ ] Tests covering the things here and there.
 - [ ] Benchmarks against currently famous Digital Signatures algorithms (RSA family, Elliptic Curves family, etc).
+- [ ] API documentation for the project (I should prefer automatic generation of documentation tools and provide the API documentation online under GH pages).

 The novel approach of this library is to sign every piece of hexadecimal character from a given hash, so our range to sign and verify bits/bytes is smaller (we only need 16 characters offset plus digest / fingerprint length of the message hash, in the case of Blake2B, 128 characters).
+By hashing beforehand our message, we can sign any size/length of input message, our signature, private key and public key stay on the same size.

 ### Disclaimer: